pangeacyber/langchain-python-prompt-tracing/README.md

 # langchain-python-prompt-tracing

-An example CLI tool in Python that demonstrates how to integrate Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of prompts being sent to LLMs.
+An example CLI tool in Python demonstrating how to integrate Pangea's [Secure Audit Log][] service into a LangChain app to maintain an audit log of prompts being sent to LLMs.